ZhiZe-ZG/PythonEnvironments/hre/README.md

-# hre_windows Environment
+# hre Environment

-Used for HRE-related researches on Windows system.
+Used for HRE-related researches on Windows system and Linux systems.

 Main packages: